firstmatecloud/guidelines-repo/microservices/GUIDELINES.md

 - When external API services are used, implement retries.
 - Function and methods should follow consistent naming patterns
-- Never log sensitive data on info level.
 - Data may never be stored to a specific path.
 We should always use a database or bucket to store data safely.
 - Use descriptive variable names
+- Use a logging framework that logs in json
+- Don't log overly sensitive information.
+If really needed, only use the debug level.